killin-it/Unders-pt-intro/README.md

 Ragebaiters, I will sit on you until you get a sense of human rights in you (Joke aside, I block freely).

-Status matters!! (mostly set as busy, which means I'm there).
+Status matters!! (mostly set as busy, which means I'm there but multi-tasking).

 Usually not the one to open a conversation first.
 Awkward, you see-